Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 Again, it is possible to use the `-w` argument to enable watch mode.

 When running tests, dune will print any expect test diffs that occur as you change your code.
-You can accept these changes with
+You can accept these changes with:

 ```
 dune promote